rkaysen63/MechaCar_Statistical_Analysis/README.md

 * [Summary](https://github.com/rkaysen63/MechaCar_Statistical_Analysis/blob/master/README.md#summary)

 ## Overview:
-Analysis of the production data of the MechaCar prototype is two-fold:
+Analysis of the production data of MechaCar's prototypes is two-fold:
 1. To identify which variables predict the mpg of the MechaCar prototypes, and
 2. To determine if suspension coils of the manufacturing lots are statistically different from the mean population.